The goal is not to outrun the future. The goal is to stay capable inside it.

 Once Per Week

-- Review the signals you captured.
-Sort them into Now, Near, Next, or Never.
+- Sort them into Now, Near, Next, or Never.

-- Choose one Near skill to touch through a short learning session.
+- Choose one Near Skill to touch through a short learning session.

-- Check your capacity.
-Time, sleep, and cash flow.
-Adjust before stress spikes.
+- Check your capacity: time, sleep, and cash flow.

 Once Per Month